lbugnion/sample-azure-coinvalue/building-ios.md

-# Building the Xamarin.Android client application
+# Building the iOS application

 > **Work in progress** Please check [my Twitter feed](http://www.twitter.com/lbugnion) for more information about the progress of this topic.